-University College Birmingham is offering campus and accommodation tours to prospective students who want to apply for 2022
+University College Birmingham is offering campus tours for prospective students and applicants for 2022

 Frequently asked questions